ISAITB/validator-resources-eInvoicing/README.md

 # Contact

-To get in touch for feedback or questions please send an email to [DIGIT-ITB@ec.europa.eu](mailto:DIGIT-ITB@ec.europa.eu).
+To get in touch for feedback or questions on this validator please send an email to [EC-EINVOICING-SUPPORT@ec.europa.eu](mailto:DIGIT-ITB@ec.europa.eu).
+For general questions on the Interoperability Test Bed and its XML validator please email [DIGIT-ITB@ec.europa.eu](mailto:DIGIT-ITB@ec.europa.eu).